Table of contents

 People think they need to have a big bank balance behind them in order to climb the property ladder, or that it’s only for high-flying brokers who live in penthouses.

-In reality, property investors are often regular, everyday Australians.
+In reality, property investors are in general regular, everyday Australians.

 So let’s look a little closer at 5 common reasons people are wary of real estate investment: